z5h/component-result/README.md

 **Q:** Is there more?
 **A:** There's `sequence` for sequencing a number of updates on a `ComponentResult`, and `map2Model` for merging 2 separate `ComponentResult`s together, and some other things you might eventually need to reach for.
 See the API docs or the examples directory for more examples.

+  -

+**Q:** There seem to be restrictions against batching external messages or adding several of them.
+**A:** This is intended.
+Cmds are run by the elm runtime and we can dispatch as many as we need up to the main update function for Elm to run.
+But ... an external message is a note to the caller.
+Like, if you had a several important things to tell your boss, and several people under you giving you information, you probably wouldn't schedule meetings for every single item.
+You'd batch stuff together, throw some information out, and give your boss high level info packaged up in a considerate way.
+Similarly, be nice to you caller.
+If you are telling them something, wrap up necessary info cleanly in a single custom message.